raphaellepuschitz/SVG-World-Map/README.md

 * The official **longname**, e.g. "The Republic of Austria"
 * The countries **sovereignty**, e.g. "UN"
 * The world **region**, e.g. "EU"
+* (For some countries also the **provinces**, e.g. "Vienna")

-> The political subdivisions (countries, provinces, states) are currently not included in the country list.
+> Note: Most political subdivisions (countries, provinces, states) are currently not included in the country list.
 They will be added in future versions.

 Part 3: The Library